MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing.md

 RevoScaleR and revoscalepy functions are built to leverage the processing power inherent in a clustered computing platform.
 On a distributed platform like Spark over Hadoop Distributed File System (HDFS), both revolscalepy and RevoScaleR automatically use the available nodes in a cluster.

-Functions listed in these articles support distributed workloads: [RevoScaleR](r/how-to-revoscaler-distributed-computing-distributed-analysis.md) | revoscalepy.
+Functions listed in these articles support distributed workloads: [RevoScaleR](how-to-revoscaler-distributed-computing-distributed-analysis.md).

 On a single server with multiple cores, many jobs can run in parallel, assuming the workload can be divided into smaller pieces and executed on multiple threads.
 To inform the engine of platform capabilities, your script should include an object called a [compute context](how-to-revoscaler-distributed-computing-compute-context.md) that identifies the platform.